iamisti/mdDataTable/README.md

 1. `bower install mdDataTable` or [download the source](https://github.com/iamisti/mdDataTable/archive/master.zip).
 2. Make sure the `mdDataTable` lib is loaded.
 It's served in three different files: `md-data-table-style.css`, `md-data-table.js`, `md-data-table-templates.js`
 3. Add `mdDataTable` as a dependency of your app.

+### npm install with webpack(on commonjs, etc)
+1. npm install md-data-table
+2. "require('md-data-table')" in your app this will bring in `md-data-table.js`, `md-data-table-templates.js`.
+Alternatively if your using es6 you can "import mdDataTable from 'md-data-table'"
+3. for css you have three options:
+  1. use a style tag in your header for `md-data-table-style.css`
+  2. if your using webpack and the css loader you can "require('style!css!md-data-table-style.css')" in your app
+  3. uncomment line 4 in this repo's index.js, I left it commented out if people weren't using webpack by default

 ## UI&UX driven by google data table
 http://www.google.com/design/spec/components/data-tables.html